 All human relationships come in numerous shapes and sizes, and romantic relationships are no exception.
-The Washington, D.C. area especially has a rich diversity of couples from a huge variety of backgrounds!
+The Hampton Roads area has a rich diversity of couples from various backgrounds!

 With many couples who come to Decision Point Therapy, partners often come from different racial and/or ethnic backgrounds, different cultures, and various faith backgrounds and beliefs.